danghoangnhan/academic-resume-latex/README.md

-# Ran Cheng's Academic Resume Latex Template
+# Daniel Du's Academic Resume Latex Template

 This is a template for academic resume use, offered QR code and some svg graphes, print friendly, hope it helps.